monadicus/snarkops/snops_book/user_guide/envs/STORAGE.md

 - 1Y:1M - for 1 year, keep a checkpoint every month
 - U:6M - for all time, keep a checkpoint every 6 months

-For example, `rentention_policy: 4h:1h,1W:U`.
+For example, `rentention-policy: 4h:1h,1W:U`.

-Additionaly you can do `rentention_policy: default`.
+Additionaly you can do `rentention-policy: default`.
 Which is equivalent to `4h:1h,1D:8h,1W:1D,4W:1W,4M:1M,U:1Y`.

 ### connect